vctemple/C-studying-project/README.md

-# Exercise software lists from college subject - Data Strucst in .C
+# Exercise software lists from college subject - Data Structs in .C

  - 1: functions in C;
  - 2: calculations using loops;
  - 3: integrated subroutines;
  - 4: arrays and matrix;
  - 5: functions and pointers;
+ - 6: simple CRUD for a school system;